Chamomile

 - Restful sleep and relaxation

-- Stress relief and calm
+- Stress relief and nervous system calm

-- Relief from occasional gas and heartburn
+- Relief of occasional gas and bloating

-- Eye comfort
+- Menstrual comfort

-- Respiratory wellness
+- Respiratory comfort

-- Joint comfort
+- Joint comfort (traditional use)

-- Overall relaxation and wellbeing
+- Overall wellbeing and gentle daily support

 Important Notes